SAP-archive/gtt-tutorial-models/README.md

-# SAP Global Track and Trace Tutorial Models
+# Tutorial Models for SAP Logistics Business Network, Global Track and Trace Option

 ## Description
-This repository contains sample models for using the SAP Global Track and Trace basic modeling tutorial, grouped in folders according to the referencing tutorial.
+This repository contains sample models for using the basic modeling tutorial for the global track and trace option, grouped in folders according to the referencing tutorial.

-The SAP Global Track and Trace basic modeling tutorial guides you through the process of creating a basic Global Track and Trace (GTT) model from scratch, in a step-by-step manner.
+The basic modeling tutorial guides you through the process of creating a basic Global Track and Trace (GTT) model from scratch, in a step-by-step manner.
 You can compare the models you have created with the sample models provided here to ensure that you have correctly followed the modeling procedure in the tutorial.

 ## Requirements
-The sample models will run if you have followed the [SAP Global Track and Trace tutorial](https://help.sap.com/viewer/p/SAP_GLOBAL_TRACK_AND_TRACE) on SAP Help Portal.
+The sample models will run if you have followed the [Basic Modeling Tutorial](https://help.sap.com/viewer/product/SAP_LBN_GTT_OPTION/LBN/en-US) on SAP Help Portal.

 ## Download and Installation